bibmode/bibmode/README.md

 - 💛2021 Goal: Improve significantly on the basics and be more proficient with React.

 <h2>My languages: </h2>
-- 👓 HTML, CSS, Javascript, Sass & React
+- 👓 HTML, CSS, Javascript, Sass, React & PHP